 However, if you want to run with your friend/family, you can move back into a later corral or start at a later time to be able to run with them.

 WILL THERE BE PACE LEADERS FOR THE MARATHON DISTANCES?

 No. Due to the way we have to start runners, there will not be pace leaders.

 We will have a gear check area for our 2022 Cowtown event.

 Yes, walkers are welcome as long as they are able to complete the course within the cutoff time.
 1.5 hours after the last of the 5K corrals start, 2.5 hours after the last of the 10K corral starts, 4.5 hours after the last Half Marathon corral starts, and 7.5 hours after the last Full and Ultra Marathon corrals start.
 The course will remain open and completely supported for 7.5 hours AFTER the last runner has crossed the start line.

 HOW LONG IS THE COURSE OPEN?

-I CANNOT MAKE IT TO THE HEALTH & FITNESS EXPO.
+I CANNOT MAKE IT TO PACKET PICK-UP.
 CAN I HAVE A FAMILY MEMBER OR FRIEND PICK UP MY PACKET FOR ME?

 Yes.
-To do so, they will need your full name, DOB, which race you’re registered for, Bib number and their Drivers License.
-Bib assignments will be sent out the week of the race.
+To do so, they will need your full name, DOB, which race you’re registered for, Bib number, and confirmation number.
+Bib assignments will be sent out prior to race week.